-Godzilla: Planet of the Monsters Synopsis
+Godzilla: Planet of the Monsters (GODZILLA – 怪獣惑星) Synopsis

-While I do get a kick seeing it executes its atomic breath or trashing other monsters, the Godzilla movies never appealed to me the way Doraemon, G-Force, or Macross did.
-I simply do not appreciate anti-hero characters, much less in the form of an overpowered lizard with a really nasty shriek.
+While I do get a kick seeing it executes its atomic breath or thrashing other monsters, the Godzilla movies never appealed to me the way Doraemon, G-Force, or Macross did.
+Very simply, I do not appreciate anti-hero characters, much less in the form of an overpowered lizard with a really nasty shriek.

 Check out my other snappy movie reviews.